RakhithJK/dbeaver-cloudbeaver-wiki/Drivers-Management.md

 This wiki guide provides a step-by-step instruction for managing drivers using the product interface, including creating a new custom driver and editing an existing one.

+Before you start managing drivers, it is important to note that administrative privileges are required.
+Only users with administrator rights can perform actions such as creating, editing, or deleting drivers.

 ## Creating a Custom Driver

 ![Custom Driver](https://github.com/dbeaver/cloudbeaver/wiki/images/drivers_management/administration-drivers-management.png)